GSA-TTS/FAC/docs/agile-process.md

 - **In review** - There is code review or QA happening on this feature

+- **Done (Sprint X)** - The path to "Done" varies by issue type:

+    - **User Story** - Acceptance criteria for a task is verified by PM or QA lead on staging, then moved to done.

+    - **Engineering task** - Acceptance criteria is verified by an engineer on staging, then moved to done.

+    - **Design task** - PM verifies the process for next steps / implementation is documented in another ticket, then moved to done.

+    - **Product task** - PM asks relevant parties (design, engineering, etc) to review and move to done.

-- **Done (Sprint X)** - At the time of writing, "done" for a task means it passed code review and was merged/deployed.
-"Done" for a story means it's been deployed and has had its acceptance criteria created.
-Sprint-specific "done" columns are used to track exactly what was completed in a current sprint for velocity / reporting purposes.
+Note: Sprint-specific "done" columns are used to track exactly what was completed in a current sprint for velocity / reporting purposes.

 ### How we'll stay on track